Mahdi-Al/express-2/readme.md

 - /product/:id => PATCH
 - /product/:id => DELETE

-You can use below array to send reponses or store data
+You can use below array to send reponses or store data✅

 ```js
 let products = [